 [CID 4816]The AP shall ensure that the duration of the symbols that follow the symbol in the Trigger Frame that contains the last bit of the STA’s User Info field is larger than or equal to the MinTrigProcTime value specified by the STA.

-[CID 9896]
+NOTE 1—The AP can use any type of padding to ensure that the duration of time passes, such as using the Padding subfield in a Trigger frame, post-EOF padding in an A-MPDU, aggregating other MPDUs in the A-MPDU etc.[CID 9896]

-NOTE 1—The start of the Padding subfield is identified by a User Info field that has a value of the AID equal to 2047, and the remaining subfields of the Padding field are set to 1.
+NOTE 12—The start of the Padding subfield is identified by a User Info field that has a value of in the AID12 subfield equal to 2047, and the remaining subfields of the Padding field are set to 1.

-NOTE 2—This rule applies to all variants of the Trigger frame (Basic, MU-BAR, [CID 9589]MU-RTS, etc).
+NOTE 23—This rule applies to all variants of the Trigger frame (Basic, MU-BAR, [CID 9589]GCR MU-BAR, MU-RTS, etc).

-Allowed settings of the Trigger frame fields and UL MU Response Scheduling A-Control subfields
+Allowed settings of the Trigger frame fields and UL MU Response Scheduling A-Control UMRS Control subfields

 TGax Editor: Please make changes to this section (D1.1 pg 169, ln 55) as shown below: